-You can swim in a bikini in Varkala, just cover up when not in the sea as locals will be visiting the beach especially on weekends.
-Varkala Beach is packed on weekends with both Westerners and Indian tourists and locals.
+You can swim in a bikini in Varkala Beach, just cover up when not in the sea as locals will be visiting the beach especially on weekends.
+Varkala Beach is packed on weekends with both Westerners and Indian tourists & locals.

-The beautiful beach walk to the lily pond.
+The beautiful beach walk to the lily pond in Varkala Beach.

-You can also do your teacher training in Varkala which I’d strongly recommend because it’s a beautiful spot to spend a few months.
-On a future note, we did a yoga course in Mysore (more on this soon) and if I had to choose where to spend at least a month, I’d definitely would have preferred the location of Varkala.
+You can also do your teacher training in Varkala Beach which I’d strongly recommend because it’s a beautiful spot to spend a few months.
+On a future note, we did a yoga course in Mysore and if I had to choose where to spend at least a month, I’d definitely would have preferred the location of Varkala Beach.

 The Juice Shack also offer a sunset meditation class on the beach.
 We often saw the class but because it was a bit hot at that time of day, we didn’t do it although it looked beautiful.

 On the way into the town is a big holy bathing pool which is where a lot of the locals wash which is pretty cool.
 There’s not much going on in town but it’s nice to visit to have a break from the tourist area of Varkala Cliff and food is much, much cheaper than paying the average 250R per meal.